alemar11/ios-watchos-tvos-macos-resources/README.md

 * [AnimatedCollectionViewLayout](https://github.com/KelvinJin/AnimatedCollectionViewLayout) - A UICollectionViewLayout subclass that adds custom transitions/animations to the UICollectionView without effecting your existing code.
 * [AppleNews-CollectionView](https://github.com/mhlangagc/AppleNews-CollectionView) - An example on how to use nested Collection Views through implementing the Apple News App Collection View Layout.
 * [appstore-clone](https://github.com/phillfarrugia/appstore-clone) - An experimental clone of the new iOS 11 App Store app.
+* [ASCollectionView](https://github.com/apptekstudios/ASCollectionView) - A SwiftUI collection view with support for custom layouts, preloading, and more. `SwiftUI`
 * [AZCollectionView](https://github.com/AfrozZaheer/AZCollectionViewController)
 * [BouncyLayout](https://github.com/roberthein/BouncyLayout) - BouncyLayout is a collection view layout that makes your cells bounce.
 * [CarLensCollectionViewLayout](https://github.com/netguru/CarLensCollectionViewLayout) - An easy-to-use Collection View Layout for card-like animation.